yuehanwang17mcp/big-data-spring2018/week-01/WS01d_Python-Setup.md

-# Anaconda Crash Course: Using Anaconda (“Conda”) to Supplement Python
+# Python Setup

+1. Install Python
+2. Install Hydrogen for Atom
+3. Virtual environments for Python?
+Prahbs.

 ***

 Python is a valuable scripting language for data analysis and management; however managing a Python project environment can be nuanced and tricky.
 Anaconda is a platform built to complement Python by creating customizable and easily accessible environments in which you can run Python scripts.

 For reference, the Anaconda homepage is found at the following address.